umairrrkhan/Bismillah-Counter/README.md

 Contributions are welcome!
 If you'd like to contribute to this project, please follow these steps:

 - Fork the repository.
-- Create a new branch for your feature or bug fix: git checkout -b feature-name.
-- Make your changes and commit them: git commit -m "Description of your changes".
-- Push to your branch: git push origin feature-name.
+- Push to your branch.
 - Create a pull request on GitHub.

 ## License